ABotelho23/aacdnProject/README.md

 We will be implementing python-zeroconf for device discovery purpose.
 Please see the python-zeroconf repository here: https://github.com/jstasiak/python-zeroconf

 We have implemented flask to generate our frontend on the hub.
 Please see the flask repository here: https://github.com/pallets/flask

+For the smart camera, we are using code from a script by brainflakes, improved by pageauc, peewee2 and Kesthal.
+See the original forum post here: www.raspberrypi.org/phpBB3/viewtopic.php?f=43&t=45235